-To use this feature use must have access to the Data Studio ,and have access to Propensity to Purchase and Relationship Scoring as part of your Terminus subscription.
+To use this feature, a user must have access to the Data Studio and have access to Propensity to Purchase and Relationship Scoring as part of their Terminus subscription.

 If you have any questions regarding your current subscription plan, please reach out to your Client Strategy Manager.